Skip to main content

 Error Handling

-Tool errors are captured and fed back to the LLM:
+Tool errors are captured and fed back to the LLM as structured errors:

 result, err := tool.Execute(ctx, input)